andymadge/andymadge.github.io/_drafts/Password-Salting-Techniques_.md

 This means that if two people have the same password, they will still have different password hashes.
 If an attacker is successful with a rainbow table attack for one account, they know nothing about any of the other accounts on the system.

-Better still, lets use a different randomly generated string as the salt for each user.
+Better still, lets use a randomly generated string as the salt for each user.
 NOTE: In this case we&#8217;re going to need to store the salt alongside the user in the database otherwise we have no way of checking it.

 <pre style="font: normal normal normal 12px/18px Consolas, Monaco, 'Courier New', Courier, monospace; padding-left: 30px;">$salt = random_string();
 $password_hash = SHA1( $salt . $password );</pre>